geodesymiami/rsmas_insar/docs/installation.md

 ## How to install RSMAS InSAR code
-Uses **SSH** protocol.
-You need to copy the public key from your machine to github (your profile, Settings, ssh-keys)
+Create an ~/accounts directory with your data download credentials (for contents see [here](./accounts_info.md)).
+If you have access to the RSMAS accounts repo clone it into your /home or `$WORK2` directory  using **SSH** protocol (you need to copy the public key from your machine to github).

 ```
 git clone git@github.com:geodesymiami/accounts.git ~/accounts ;